unicode-org/message-format-wg/exploration/error-handling.md

 [the suggested practice](https://docs.google.com/document/d/11yJUWedBIpmq-YNSqqDfgUxcREmlvV0NskYganXkQHA/edit#bookmark=id.lx4ls9eelh99)
 is to avoid additionally returning optional error codes when providing best-effort formatted results.

+### Require a best-effort message value and signaling of an error

+> In all cases, when encountering an error,
+> a message formatter MUST be able to signal an error or errors.
+> It MUST also provide the appropriate fallback representation of the _message_ defined
+> in this specification.

+This alternative maintains that an implementation must both return a best-effort message and must signal that an error has occurred.
+Compared to the current text,
+this alternative slightly loosens the constraint of returning an error into only needing to signal an error.

+Similar to the current spec text, this alternative requires implementations to provide useful information: both a signal that an error occurred and a best effort message.
+A downside to this alternative is that these requirements together assume that all implementations will want to pay the cost of constructing a representative mesage after the occurrence of an error.

 ### Allow implementations to determine all details

 > When encountering an error during formatting,